lihnick/fantasycivics/database/documentation.md

 		}
 	}
 ```

+* Property `lockTime` in the response is the timestamp at which the roster locks for the current match.
+It is returned regardless of whether or not the roster is locked.
+Example use case: if the application wants to let the user know when their roster will lock, or how much time they have left to make changes.

 ### Database.movePlayer()
 Switch a starting player with a benched player on the roster of the given user.